je-nunez/NewRelic_instrumentation_SDK/README.md

 # NewRelic Instrumentation SDK

-Example of the `NewRelic Instrumentation SDK` in C, with a test application instrumented with `NewRelic embedded mode` in its Agent SDK.
+Example of the `NewRelic Instrumentation SDK` in C, with a test application instrumented in the `NewRelic SDK embedded mode` (ie., no external NewRelic collector daemon to sample the application).

 # WIP